RishavMishraRM/Stacking_Sentiment_Analysis/README.md

 <br> <br>
 1. Stop-Word Removal : In English words like a, an, the, as, in, on, etc. are considered as stop-words so according to our requirements we can remove them to reduce vocabulary size as these words don't have some specific meaning<br>

 2. Lower Casing : Convert all words into the lower case because the upper or lower case may not make a difference for the problem.
-And we are reducing vocabulary size by doing so.
+And we are reducing vocabulary size by doing so. <br>

 Stemming : Stemming refers to the process of removing suffixes and reducing a word to some base form such that all different variants of that word can be represented by the same form (e.g., “walk” and “walking” are both reduced to “walk”).